JorgeMonPe/MontesPerez_et_al_2025_Code/README.md

 # Reproduce this analysis

-This repository contains the code to reproduce the results of the article: **Naturalization of Artificial Urban Ponds Alters Greenhouse Gas Dynamics - Montes-Pérez et al., 2025**.
+This repository contains the code to reproduce the results of the article: **Chlorination Cessation Alters Greenhouse Gas Dynamics in Artificial Urban Ponds - Montes-Pérez et al., 2025**.

 The R Markdown file will automatically download the data from the [Environmental Data Initiative (EDI) repository](https://edirepository.org/).

-If you prefer to download the data manually, you can access it here: [https://portal.edirepository.org/nis/mapbrowse?packageid=edi.1927.1](https://portal.edirepository.org/nis/mapbrowse?packageid=edi.1927.1)
+If you prefer to download the data manually, you can access it here: [https://portal.edirepository.org/nis/mapbrowse?packageid=edi.1927.2](https://portal.edirepository.org/nis/mapbrowse?packageid=edi.1927.2)

 ## Requirements